Optimal multiple change-point detection for high-dimensional data: Multivariate Gaussian change-point detection

 \subsubsection{Berk-Jones Test}

 The Berk-Jones test~\cite{moscovich2016exact} is a variation of the Higher-Criticism test originally introduced in \cite{jin2004} for signal detection.
+It has been previously studied in~\cite{chan2015optimal} for sparse segment detection.
 We decided to use the Berk-Jones test in this paper because of its intrinsic formulation in terms of the quantiles of a Bernoulli distribution, but the Higher-Criticism test would reach the same rates of detection within a constant factor.
+We use the notation $\bbN^*$ to denote the set of positive itegers.
 Given $(l,r)$ in the grid $\cG_D$, we first introduce $N_{x,l,r}$ as the number of coordinates of $\bC_{l,r}$ that are larger than $x$ in absolute value. \beq N_{x,l,r}= \sum_{i=1}^p \1_{|\bC_{l,r,i}|> x } \eeq If $(l,r) \in \cH_0$, then the rescaled CUSUM statistic follows a standard normal distribution and $N_{x,l,r}$ therefore follows a Binomial distribution with parameters $p$ and $2\overline{\Phi}(x)$.
 The Berk-Jones test amounts to rejecting the null, when at least one of the statistics $N_{x,l,r}$, for $x\in \bbN^*$, is significantly large.
 Next, we formalize what we mean by 'large'.

 For any $u>0$, any $q_0\in [0,1]$, and positive integer $p_0$, denote $\overline{Q}(u,p_0,q_0)= \P[\cB(p_0,q_0)> u]$ the tail distribution function of a Binomial distribution with parameters $p_0$ and $q_0$.
-Given $\alpha\in [0,1]$, we then write $\overline{Q}^{-1}(\alpha,q,p_0)$ for the corresponding quantile function,
+Given $\alphabj\in [0,1]$, we then write $\overline{Q}^{-1}(\alphabj,p_0,q_0)$ for the corresponding quantile function,

-Given a scale $x\in \cR$ and a positive integer $x$, we define the weights
+Given a scale $r\in \cR$ and a positive integer $x$, we define the weights

-This allows us to define the Berk-Jones statistic over $[l-r,l+r)$ as the test rejecting the null when at least one $N_{x,l,r}$ is large. \beq \Tbj_{l,r}=\max_{x\in \bbN^*}\1\left\{N_{x,l,r}>\overline{Q}^{-1}(\alpha^{(BJ)}_{x,r},p,2\overline{\Phi}(x)) \right\} \enspace . \eeq Equivalently, $\Tbj_{l,r}$ is an aggregated test based on the statistics $N_{x,l,r}$ with weights $\alpha^{(BJ)}_{x,r}$.
+This allows us to define the Berk-Jones statistic over $[l-r,l+r)$ as the test rejecting the null when at least one $N_{x,l,r}$ is large. \beq \Tbj_{l,r}=\max_{x\in \bbN^*}\1\left\{N_{x,l,r}>\overline{Q}^{-1}(\alphabj^{(\mathrm{BJ})}_{x,r},p,2\overline{\Phi}(x)) \right\} \enspace . \eeq Equivalently, $\Tbj_{l,r}$ is an aggregated test based on the statistics $N_{x,l,r}$ with weights $\alphabj^{(\mathrm{BJ})}_{x,r}$.
 From the above remark and a union bound, we deduce that the probability that the collection of tests $\{\Tbj_{l,r}, (l,r)\in \cG_D\}$ rejects a least one false positive is at most $\delta$: